-Under the agreement, we are sharing certain research and development responsibilities with Merck to generate bispecific antibodies with the Azymetric and EFECT platforms.
-Merck provides funding for a portion of our internal and external research costs in support of the collaboration.
-After the conclusion of the research program, Merck will be solely responsible for the further research, development, manufacturing and commercialization of the products.
+Under the agreement, we shared certain research and development responsibilities with Merck to generate bispecific antibodies with the Azymetric and EFECT platforms.
+Merck provided funding for a portion of our internal and external research costs in support of the collaboration.
+Merck is solely responsible for the research, development, manufacturing and commercialization of the products.

-· Licensing and Collaboration Agreement with Lilly
+• Licensing and Collaboration Agreement with Lilly

 In December 2013, we entered into a licensing and collaboration agreement with Lilly to research, develop and commercialize one bispecific antibody, with an option for a second antibody, generated through the use of the Azymetric platform.
 Under the terms of the agreement, we granted Lilly a worldwide, royalty-bearing antibody target pair-specific exclusive license to research, develop and commercialize certain licensed products.
-We are eligible to receive up to \$103.0 million, including an upfront payment (\$1.0 million received in 2013) and per product potential milestone payments, comprised of research milestone payments totaling \$1.0 million (\$1.0 million received in 2015), IND submission milestone payments of \$2.0 million, development milestone payments of \$8.0 million and commercial milestone payments of \$40 million.
+We are eligible to receive up to \$103.0 million, including an upfront payment (\$1.0 million received in 2013) and per product potential milestone payments, comprised of research milestone payments totaling \$1.0 million (\$1.0 million received in 2015), IND submission milestone payments of \$2.0 million (\$2.0 million received in 2018), development milestone payments of \$8.0 million and commercial milestone payments of \$40 million.
 In addition, we are eligible to receive tiered royalties in the low to mid-single digits on product sales, with the royalty term being, on a product-by-product and country-by-country basis, either (i) for as long as there is Zymeworks platform patent coverage on products, or (ii) for 10 years, beginning from the first commercial sale, whichever period is longer.
 If there is no Zymeworks patent coverage on products, royalty rates may be potentially reduced.
 In 2017, Lilly nominated a bispecific candidate from this agreement for preclinical development.
+In August 2018, Lilly submitted an IND application to the FDA for a bispecific antibody enabled by our proprietary Azymetric platform.
+We received a milestone payment of \$2.0 million as a result of this submission.

-Under the agreement, we are sharing certain research and development responsibilities with Lilly to generate bispecific antibodies with the Azymetric platform.
-Lilly provides funding for a portion of our internal and external research costs in support of the collaboration.
-After the conclusion of the research program, Lilly will be solely responsible for the further research, development, manufacturing, and commercialization of the products.
+Under the agreement, we shared certain research and development responsibilities with Lilly to generate bispecific antibodies with the Azymetric platform.
+Lilly provided funding for a portion of our internal and external research costs in support of the collaboration.
+Lilly is solely responsible for the research, development, manufacturing, and commercialization of the products.